 The TCL 4 Series Roku TV tracks the PQ EOTF incredibly well.
 Near blacks are boosted a bit, causing a loss of fine shadow details, but midtones display properly.
 Bright scenes are cut off, unfortunately, as the TV clips bright highlights, causing a loss of fine details.

-The TCL 4 Series Roku TV has just okay accuracy out of the box.
-The white balance is excellent, with no noticeable issues, and gamma is close to the 2.2 target we use for a moderately-lit room, but most scenes are a bit too bright.
+The TCL 4 Series Roku TV has just okay accuracy in SDR before calibration.
+The white balance is excellent, with no noticeable issues, and gamma is close to the 2.2 target, but most scenes are a bit too bright.
 Unfortunately, color accuracy is bad, with noticeable issues in every color.
-Colors are noticeably off even with most real content.
+Colors are noticeably off, even with most real content.

 You can see the full calibration settings for this TV here.

 Unfortunately, the TCL 4 Series Roku TV has a disappointing viewing angle, so it's not ideal for a wide seating arrangement, as anyone sitting off-center will see a washed-out image.
-There's also significant color shift when looking at the screen off-center, so it's not ideal for use as a PC monitor, as the sides of the screen shift in color.
+There's also a significant color shift when looking at the screen off-center, so it's not ideal for use as a PC monitor, as the sides of the screen shift in color.
+If you're looking for a comparable TV with a better viewing angle, look at the LG UR9000.

 The TCL 4 Series Roku TV has a decent response time.
 Transitions to and from dark shades are significantly longer than bright shades, causing a long trail behind fast-moving objects with darker shades.
 Brighter shades look a bit better overall, and there's no overshoot in any transition, which is great.